 Your dentures will look natural.
 This includes both the look of your teeth and the look of your gums.
 Colours and materials have been developed and in recent years perfected which allows our skilled technicians to create your realistic-looking denture.
 Photographs can be a helpful aid during this step to ensure that the colours and materials chosen are the most appropriate for your individual case.

 To ensure your dentures remain in good shape and your tissues remain healthy, it is important to visit your Dentist on a regular basis.
 The support and good fit of your denture is important.
-If your dentures are not performing as they used to, it is important to address your concerns to your Dentist as soon as possible.
+If your dentures are not performing as they used to or maybe they have snapped in half, our Denturists are here for you.

-If you are currently displeased with your dentures, please don’t hesitate to book a consultation with one of our experienced Dentists to discuss how we can change the way you smile.
+If you are currently displeased with your dentures or looking for a repair, please don’t hesitate to book an appointment to discuss how we can change the way you smile.